-Following HM Treasury's decision to redeem all outstanding undated government securities, the Unclaimed Stock and Dividends Account holding of £946k of undated government securities will be redeemed in 2015-2016.
-The proceeds will be transferred to the Unclaimed Redemption Moneys Account.
+Following HM Treasury's decision to redeem all outstanding undated government securities, the Unclaimed Stock and Dividends Account holding of £946k of undated government securities were redeemed in 2015-2016.
+The proceeds were transferred to the Unclaimed Redemption Moneys Account.